BioDepot/BioDepot-workflow-builder/README.md

 1. Download BioDepot source codes:  `https://github.com/BioDepot/BioDepot-workflow-builder/tree/master/biodepot`
 2. Locate to folder orangebiodepot (eg: `~/Desktop/biodepot/orangebiodepot`)
-3. Write the widget (or copy any of existing and modify as necessary)
+3. Write the widget (or copy any of existing widgets and modify as necessary)
 4. On BwB, run xterm and locate to the shared widget location (e.g: /data/biodepot)
 5. Rebuild BioDepot and rerun Orange: